KARthiKReddY563/TCL-Workshop/README.md

 close $tmp_file

 ```
-The above script is used to convert create_clock constraitns into format [2] which can be understandle by Opentimer tool.
-Basically it searches a pattern __create_clock__  and then gets the clock_port_name, clock_period and calucaltes dutry cycle.
+The above script is used to convert create_clock constraitns into format [2] which can be understandable by Opentimer tool.
+Basically it searches a pattern **create_clock** and gets the clock_port_name, clock_period and calucaltes dutry cycle.
 And then writes all the above values in /tmp/3 file as shown in below figure.

 ![Image](https://github.com/user-attachments/assets/b1b2a8d8-5e5e-42da-86c1-e7896cdc37b2)